Improved Approximation Algorithms for Matroid and Knapsack Median Problems and Applications: A simple 8-approximation algorithm via LP-rounding

 \subsection{Obtaining a half-integral solution \boldmath $(\hx,\hy)$}

 \paragraph{Step I: Consolidating demands around centers.} We first consolidate (or cluster) the demand of clients at certain clients, that we call {\em cluster centers}.
-We do not modify the fractional solution $(x,y)$ but only modify the demands so that for some clients $j$, the demand $d_j$ is ``moved'' to a ``nearby'' center $k$.
-We assume every client has a non-zero demand (otherwise we can simply get rid of such clients).
+We do not modify the fractional solution $(x,y)$ but only modify the demands so that for some clients $k$, the demand $d_k$ is ``moved'' to a ``nearby'' center $j$.
+We assume every client has non-zero demand (we can simply get rid of zero-demand clients).